-For more information on natural-ice skating in general, see Ice skating on natural ice in Sweden.
+For more information on natural-ice skating in general, I've written up everything I know here Ice skating on natural ice in Sweden.

 If you take up the hobby of ice skating on natural ice (lakes, rivers, or the sea), most likely one day either you or someone near you will accidentally end up in the freezing water underneath.
 This may be because there is a hole in the ice, the ice is thin, or the ice is rotten.
-The likelihood of such a thing happening depends a lot on your behaviour on the ice, and how dramatic the event becomes depends a lot on how much you have thought about and prepared for the eventuality.
+Many people think that thick ice is safe, but cracks open up, and currents erode selectively from underneath, so I always get nervous when people ask 'How thick is the ice ?', because there are much more important questions to ask, and saying "10cm" may lure them out on to 10cm ice full of holes.
+The likelihood of an incident happening depends a lot on your behaviour on the ice, and how dramatic the event becomes depends a lot on how much you have thought about and prepared for the eventuality.
 Avoiding a winter swim involves learning to read the ice conditions by skating a lot with experienced skaters, reading books, and paying attention whilst skating.
 Reducing the drama of any accidents that still happen involves skating in company, having bouyancy (such as sealed bags in a backpack), wearing ice prods, carrying a rescue line, carrying dry clothes, reading and thinking about what to do during a rescue from the points of view of both victim and rescuer, and ideally practicing rescues under controlled conditions.
 I thoroughly recommend practicing (under well-controlled conditions), and I can promise that it is much less unpleasant than it sounds, and that skating on thin ice is a lot less scary afterwards.
 Further down you'll see some pictures of me practicing.
 But first :

 We were on our way home after a perfect afternoon trip from Uppsala to Wik,